abdukasim/abdukasim/README.md

 ## Hi 👋, I'm Abdu

-Fullstack developer specializing in building AI powered apps.
+I've built websites and webapps that are used by thounsands of users on a daily basis

 #### Tech
+- Next.js
+- Supabase
 - Typescript
-- Next.js
 - TailwindCSS
-- Python
+- Shadcn
 - React.js
 - Node.js
+- Python
 - CSS
 - Firebase
 - Prisma